achille-martin/pyqt-crom/README.md

 ```

 This demo app is built on the one highlighted in the [Getting started](#getting-started) section:
-- A button appears on the screen in a window
+- A window appears on the screen in a window with 2 buttons: MAGIC or EXIT
-- Once clicked, a pop-up appears on screen stating that the button has been clicked and that a database will open
+- Once MAGIC is clicked, a pop-up appears on screen stating that the button has been clicked and that a database will open
-- Once the pop-up has been acknowledged, a database is created in the current folder (called `sportsdatabase`), if not already existing
+- Once the pop-up has been acknowledged, a database (called `sportsdatabase.db`) is created in the `home` folder as shown in the alert window, if not already existing
 - In the dialog window displaying the content of the database, rows can be added, removed or edited

 :point_up: _You can view the content of `sportsdatabase.db` at any time by following the instructions in [Example PyQt5 app with database](#database-pyqt5-demo-app) after ensuring that your [Database manager](#database-management-setup) is correctly setup._